Butternut Squash Chili is hearty and flavorful with tender chicken, soft veggies, and quinoa, all simmered together in the slow cooker.

-Here are some of our favorite chili recipes we’ve created throughout the years: Turkey Chili, Chicken Chili, Sweet Potato Black Bean Chili, Quinoa Chili, Chicken Taco Chili, Crockpot Chili, Crockpot White Chicken Chili.
-Whew!
-Told you, we’re obsessed!
+Here are some of the chili recipes I’ve made and loved over the years: Turkey Chili, Chicken Chili, Sweet Potato Black Bean Chili, Quinoa Chili, Chicken Taco Chili, Crockpot Chili, and Crockpot White Chicken Chili.
+Told you—I’m obsessed!

 Why Sauté First?